 Salt is a natural, gentle abrasive, and disinfectant.
 It's used for cleaning kitchen utensils and clearing drains.
 When combined with baking soda, it can easily cut through grease.
 It can also whiten discolored cutting boards if used with cool water as an everyday scrub as well as remove burn marks around dishware edges and stains from delicate chinaware.

 Cream of tartar is actually a by-product as a result of the winemaking process.
 When wine is made, a powder develops inside the wine barrels while fermenting.
 This powder stems from tartaric acid, which naturally occurs during winemaking.
 It's left behind in the sediment in the wine barrels after the wine is fermented and subsequently becomes purified into a white, powdery substance that's used in baking.
 Cream of tartar can be used for a variety of household cleaning tasks such as cleaning bathtub tile and grout cleaning, removing rust stains, renewing scratched dishes, and cleaning the gunk off your toaster.

 Baking soda is a natural deodorizer and offers an abrasive quality that outperforms other toxic, powdered commercial cleansers.
 Use it on a variety of surfaces in the kitchen and bathroom to effectively eliminate stains and even clean grimy ovens inside.
 Also, adding salt to baking soda gives it an extra boost of scrubbing power.

-While some antibacterial spray cleaners and fabric softeners help make rooms and clothes smell fresh, they also contain toxic quaternary ammonium compounds, including benzalkonium chloride, which is known for causing asthma in otherwise normal, healthy individuals.
+While some spray cleaners and fabric softeners help make rooms and clothes smell fresh, they also contain toxic quaternary ammonium compounds, including benzalkonium chloride, which is known for causing asthma in otherwise normal, healthy individuals.
 Natural carpet cleaning and upholstery cleaning agents are far better for both you and the environment.
 Consider using organic carpet cleaners and organic upholstery cleaners to support the health of your family.